kart7990/virtualpitwall/README.md

 # Virtual Pitwall

-The Virtual Pitwall platform, displays all relevant iRacing event data on a web-based dashboard.
+The Virtual Pitwall platform displays all relevant iRacing event data on a web-based dashboard for race engineers.

 ### Project Frameworks